nvidia-holoscan/holohub/operators/advanced_network/README.md

 Each path is a combination of a source IP address, a destination IPaddress, a destination port, and a local IP address of the receiver device.
 Single path receive supports packet reordering within the NIC, multi-pathreceive also adds recovery of missing packets from other streams.

-To build and run the ANO Dockerfile with `Rivermax` support, you can follow these detailed steps:
+To build and run the ANO Dockerfile with `Rivermax` support, follow these steps:

 - Visit the [Rivermax SDK Page](https://developer.nvidia.com/networking/rivermax-getting-started) to download the Rivermax Release SDK.
 - Obtain a Rivermax developer license from the same page.
-This is necessary for using the SDK
+This is necessary for using the SDK.
-- Copy the downloaded SDK tar file (e.g., rivermax_ubuntu2204_1.60.1.tar.gz) into your current working directory.If you wish to use a different version of the SDK, you may need to edit the `operators/advanced_network/DockerfileRivermax` file to specify this version
+- Copy the downloaded SDK tar file (e.g., `rivermax_ubuntu2204_1.60.1.tar.gz`) into your current working directory.
+  - You can adjust the path using the `RIVERMAX_SDK_ZIP_PATH` build argument if needed.
+  - Modify the version using the `RIVERMAX_VERSION` build argument if you're using a different SDK version.
-- Place the obtained Rivermax developer license file (rivermax.lic) into the `/opt/mellanox/rivermax/`` directory.
+- Place the obtained Rivermax developer license file (`rivermax.lic`) into the `/opt/mellanox/rivermax/` directory.
 You can change this path in the run_rivermax.sh script if necessary
-- Build the Docker Image
+- Build the Docker image:

 ```
-./dev_container build --docker_file operators/advanced_network/DockerfileRivermax --img holohub:rivermax
+./dev_container build --docker_file operators/advanced_network/Dockerfile --img holohub:rivermax --build-args "--target rivermax"
 ```

 - Launch Rivermax container